sablier-labs/docs/docs/concepts/12-security.md

 title: "Security"
 ---

-Ensuring the security of the Sablier Protocols is our utmost priority.
+Ensuring the security of the Sablier Protocol is our utmost priority.
 We have dedicated significant efforts towards the design and testing of the protocol to guarantee its safety and reliability.

 The Sablier contracts have undergone rigorous audits by leading security experts from [Cantina](https://cantina.xyz/),